Wall Street is having its best start to the year in nearly three decades

 Breaking News Emails

-In pre-market trading on Friday, Dow Jones Industrial Average futures indicated a gain of more than 170 points at the open.
-Futures on the S&P 500 and Nasdaq 100 were also up sharply.
+As of the opening bell on Friday, the Dow Jones Industrial Average gained around 200 points.
+The S&P 500 and Nasdaq were also up sharply.

-The moves in the premarket come a day after the major indexes posted solid monthly gains in February, pushing them to their best start to a year since 1991.
+The moves come after all three major indexes posted solid monthly gains in February, pushing them to their best start to a year since 1991.
 The Dow and S&P 500 were both up more than 11 percent through Thursday's close while the Nasdaq Composite is up 13.5 percent.

 Decreasing trade tensions between China and the U.S., along with a declining fears of tighter monetary policy from the Federal Reserve, helped propel stocks higher to kick off 2019.